kevindra/tradingbotx/README.md

 - [x] 🆕 ✨ Account's positions page
 - [x] 🆕 ✨ List Orders page
 - [x] 🆕 ✨ Cloud based trade schedule
+- [x] 🆕 ✨ Advanced Backtest feature - allows you to simulate the trading using multiple algorithms on a list of stocks
 - [ ] 🚧 API key/secret input for trade schedule
-- [ ] Advanced Backtest feature - allows you to simulate the trading using multiple algorithms on a list of stocks
 - [ ] Strong Validations (https://wanago.io/2018/12/17/typescript-express-error-handling-validation/)
 - [ ] Generic algorithm parameters support
 - [ ] Expose a mechanism to configure algorithms from the interface